 Many people question whether their pre-existing condition will interfere with their workers’ comp claim.

-In Georgia, it is perfectly acceptable to still claim workers’ compensation if you have a pre-existing condition.
+In Georgia, it is perfectly acceptable to still claim workers’ compensation if you have a pre-existing condition or preexisting injuries.
 However, when a previous back injury is present, you must show that your workplace accident aggravated your injury and made it worse.

 Talk to a Workers’ Compensation Lawyer to Find Out How to Prove a Back Injury in Georgia

-If you are a Georgia worker and you suffered a back injury at work, you may qualify for workers’ compensation.
+If you are a Georgia worker and you suffered a back injury at work, you may qualify for Georgia workers compensation.
 Work-related back injuries are very difficult to prove, but they can worsen, causing neck injuries and even mobility issues.
 It is essential that you speak to an Augusta workers’ compensation lawyer today.
-We can help.
-We are there for you.
+We can help you recover compensation for your lost wages, pain and suffering, medical expenses and medical bills.
+We have been helping injured workers with injury claims for years, and we are there for you.

 At Gregory Smith Law, LLC, we have the necessary experience to file even the most challenging workers’ compensation claims and give you the greatest chance of success.
 When you have suffered from a back injury, do not file a claim on your own.
-Call us today or contact us online to schedule your free consultation.
+Contact an attorney online to schedule your free consultation.